FelipeMarra/flutter_chat_composer/README.md

 ## Creating the chat's state machine

-A chat bot is composed of states
+A chat bot is composed of states.
+Let's recreate a simple one that's in our example folder. <br>
+First we'll declare our initial state and functions that we use to create our states isoladed:

 ``` dart
 ChatBot(